kimdurante/gis-workshop-waml-template/content/acquisitions.md

 Data often are acquired as 'collections', meaning they contain multiple layers relating to a common theme, place, or event.
 It is useful to identify these similarities by performing an assessment of the data and/or opening files in a GIS.

 It is crucial to understand what access and use restrictions apply to the data before downloading and distributing it.
-This may require consultation with the data or service provider.
+This may require consultation with the data provider or publisher.

 ## Assessment